 The facility will also allow further development of the wide range of vacuum optical components offered by the company.
 OEM and non-standard enquiries are also welcome.
 A new induction heater has been added to the glass shop and will enable the company to develop its range of glass vacuum windows, feedthroughs and OEM requirements for encapsulation of X-ray and photonic components.
 The induction heater adds to the current vacuum brazing techniques applied for production of the vacuum optic range of products.

-The Torr Scientific precision machine shop houses an XYZ CNC/Manual mill and 50” colchester lathe.
+The Torr Scientific precision machine shop houses both a newly acquired CNC-controlled MDM-100 mill and MDL-1800 lathe, from Mach Machine Tools.
 In addition to welding, helium leak testing, cleaning and inspection facilities, the facility manufactures components and small UHV chambers to custom design.

 CAD Engineering drawings are produced around customer requirements and issued for customer approval before manufacturing proceeds.